centreon/centreon-documentation/versioned_docs/version-22.10/releases/centreon-os.md

 ### 22.10.0

+Release date: `October 26, 2022`

 #### Enhancements

 - [ACL] ACLs on actions are now updated in real time for connected users
-- [ACL] "Read/Write" menu access ACL regarding Poller configuration have been split into two available actions:
+- [ACL] "Read/Write" menu access ACL regarding Poller configuration has been split into two available actions:
   "Create and edit" and "Delete"
 - [API] Added an endpoint to perform all web updates
 - [Authentication] Improved authentication via OpenID Connect by adding conditions